-- The publisher and subscriber applications sit behind different Cone NATs.
+• The publisher and subscriber applications sit behind different Cone NATs.
 You will run these applications in hosts belonging to different networks, in remote locations preferably.
-These hosts have private transport addresses represented as iA: iP and public or external addresses eA: eP.
-The values of these addresses are irrelevant in this example. - A Cloud Discovery Service instance also sitting behind a NAT of any kind and that is configured to allow incoming traffic by statically mapping a public address pA:pP to the private address of Cloud
+These hosts have private transport addresses represented as iA:iP and public or external addresses eA:eP.
+The values of these addresses are irrelevant in this example.

-Discovery Service hA:hP.
-You will run Cloud Discovery Service in a host from a different network different to the ones the publisher and subscriber applications run.
-For example, you could run Cloud Discovery Service in an EC2 instance from the Amazon Web Services https://aws.amazon.com.
+• A Cloud Discovery Service instance also sits behind a NAT of any kind and the NAT is configured to allow incoming traffic by statically mapping a public address pA: pP to the private address of Cloud Discovery Service hA: hP.
+You will run Cloud Discovery Service in a host inside a separate network from the ones the publisher and subscriber applications run on.
+For example, you could run Cloud Discovery Service in an EC2 instance from the Amazon Web Services.

-Warning: This example only works if the publisher and application NATs are of any of the Cone type.
+Warning: This example only works if the publisher-side and subscriber-side NATs are of any of the Cone type.
 Symmetric NATs are not supported in this setup.